 Mehrnaz Mofakhami

-I am a Visiting Researcher at ServiceNow Research and a master's student at Université de Montréal and Mila, where I am supervised by Prof. Gauthier Gidel and Prof. Ioannis Mitliagkas.
-Prior to coming to Montreal, I got my bachelor's degree at Sharif University of Technology in Computer Science.
+Hello!
+I am a Researcher at Mila working at Gauthier Gidel's lab.
+I recently completed my master's at Université de Montréal and Mila under the supervision of Gauthier Gidel and Ioannis Mitliagkas.
+During my studies, I spent some time at ServiceNow Research as a Visiting Researcher, where I worked with João Monteiro and Valentina Zantedeschi.
+Prior to coming to Montreal, I received my bachelor's degree at Sharif University of Technology in Computer Science.

 profile photo

-• August 2024: I'm excited to announce that I'm serving as the Mentorship and Networking Program Chair for the Women in Machine Learning (WiML) workshop at NeurIPS 2024.
+I'm excited to announce that I'm co-organizing the Women in Machine Learning (WiML) workshop at NeurIPS 2024 as the Mentorship and Networking Program Chair.

-• November 2023: I started an internship with ServiceNow Research at the Multimodal Foundation Models team!
+I started an internship with ServiceNow Research at the Multimodal Foundation Models team.

 Projects